pcorey/pcorey.github.io/_posts/2018-02-26-fear-is-the-mind-killer.markdown

 I force myself to recognize that right now, my stress levels are the deterrent that is keeping me from solving this problem.
 Every question that rushed into my mind while I was in a pit of fear is intangible and irrelevant.

 I start to dig into what I've built with a new set of eyes.
-Seeing the forrest for the trees, I realize that the architecture of my solution just wouldn't work.
+Seeing the forest for the trees, I realize that the architecture of my solution just wouldn't work.
 Some rough, back of the napkin math revealed that it was approximately a `O(n^4)`{:.language-*} solution, with gargantuan values of `n`{:.language-*}.

 Rather than give into anguish, I start thinking about other ways to solve the problem.
 How can I structure the solution to process data in large swaths, rather than sequentially?
 I start to form a solution.
 After a day of thinking and sketching, I have a roughly working prototype. __Amazingly, the new prototype is orders of magnitude faster than my original solution.__ It's working!